Civil-Service-Human-Resources/csl-bau-scripts/scripts/mongo/manage_ttl_index/README.md

-# Create TTL index
+# Manage TTL index

-This script will create a TTL index against the specified collection in CosmosDB.
+This script will create or delete a TTL index against the specified collection in CosmosDB.

 The TTL index will actively delete documents that are older than a specified time period.
 The default value for this is **2 weeks**.